 Listing the wāhi tapu, wāhi tapu areas and wāhi tūpuna/tīpuna of your rohe recognises and promotes the mana and tapu of those wāhi on the Rārangi Kōrero.

 There are a range of agencies that offer financial assistance for those who wish to protect and conserve heritage places.
-The Māori heritage team provides support and advice for funding applications.Funding for Māori heritage
+This includes funding for rapid assistance to marae and hapori Māori affected by Cyclone Gabrielle.Funding for Māori heritage